SaraR-1/Immigration/README.md

 - Isole and Sud - these two zones have attracted less foreign-born population than the other zones.
 Although the absolute numbers are different, both zones experience similar growth trends.

 ## Regions Distribution Plots

-Same distributions computed for the zones will be analyzed for the Italian regions.
+The study computed for the Italian zones will be extended to regions level.
 Here, instead of Trentino-Alto Adige, Trentino and South Tyrol are considered.

 ![alt text](https://github.com/SaraR-1/Immigration/blob/master/Plots/region_abs.png)